eranamar-zz/eranamar.github.io/_posts/2017-04-30-Recurrent-Neural-Network---LSTM-and-GRU.markdown

 </span> and <span class="MathJax_Preview"><script type="math/tex">
 sig
 </script>
 </span> functions.
-We add gates into a recurrent neuron in order to control how much information will flow on the recurrent connection.
+We add gates into a recurrent neuron in order to control how much information will flow over the “recurrent connection”.
 That is, suppose that <span class="MathJax_Preview"><script type="math/tex">
 \mathbf{h}^{\left(t\right)}
 </script>
-</span> is the layer’s current computed state that should be used on the next time step, a gated layer will use the vector <span class="MathJax_Preview"><script type="math/tex">
+</span> is the layer’s current state that should be used at the next time step, a gated layer will use the vector <span class="MathJax_Preview"><script type="math/tex">
 \hat{\mathbf{h}}^{\left(t\right)}=\mathbf{h}^{\left(t\right)}\circ\mathbf{s}\left(\mathbf{x}^{\left(t\right)},\mathbf{h}^{\left(t-1\right)}\right),
 </script>
 </span> instead of using <span class="MathJax_Preview"><script type="math/tex">